ESSENTIALS OF DIAGNOSIS

 Wide spectrum of symptoms.

-Asymptomatic in at least 20–35%.
+Asymptomatic in at least 20–35% of adults.

-Upper respiratory tract illness with fever and cough most often when symptomatic.
+Adults have upper respiratory tract illness with fever and cough most often when symptomatic.

 The clinical triad of cough, fever, and dyspnea is infrequent (less than 15%).

 Advanced pulmonary complications (pneumonia, acute respiratory distress syndrome [ARDS]) with fulminant disease.

 Mortality of 1–21% (varied by geographic area and strain).

 High predilection for the elderly, the immunocompromised, those with chronic diseases, those living in crowded conditions.